 We give people tape recorders and help them to document their own lives for public radio.

 In high school, Josh documented his life with Tourette’s Syndrome, a neurological disorder that causes uncontrollable tics and involuntary verbal outbursts.
-Today, Josh has overcome Tourette’s enough to become a NYC public school teacher, but not enough to remain one.
+Today, Josh has overcome Tourette’s enough to become a NYC public school teacher.
+But it hasn’t been easy for him.
 Josh’s new diary is about trying to live a normal adult life with a brain that often betrays him.

 At the age of 17, Amanda knew she was gay.
 But her parents kept insisting she’d grow out of it.
 Today, a lot has changed in the country, and within her own family.
 In her new story, Amanda goes back to her parents to find out how they came to accept having a daughter who is gay.